 Today, the cabin is a rustic retreat for guests seeking relaxation and recreation.
 The cabin is accessible by car, but guests should park on the adjacent road and cross a footbridge to get to the cabin.
 Many amenities are offered at the cabin, so guests only need to bring a few of their own supplies.

 Moose Creek Cabin has electricity and is designed for up to 4 guests.
 One bedroom is furnished with a queen size bed and the other with 2 twin beds, all with mattresses.
 The kitchen is equipped with a table and chairs, dishes, utensils, cookware and propane cook stove, that include a stove and lights.
 The living room has a fireplace.
 An outhouse with vault toilet is located on-site.
 A picnic table and campfire ring offer comfortable outdoor dining.
-Firewood is stocked and stored outside in the woodshed.
+Firewood may available, but it is not guaranteed.
 There is no water on site, so guests must bring a sufficient supply for drinking, cooking and washing.
 Guests should bring their own sleeping bags, lanterns or flashlights, towels, dish soap, matches, toilet paper and garbage bags.
 All garbage must be packed out, and guests are expected to clean the cabin before leaving.
 No firewood provided from June 1st - August 31.

 The area around the cabin offers a variety of landscapes, from river banks to subalpine terrain.
 Valley bottoms, dense forests, meadows and barren ridges are mixed with streams, rivers, and lakes.